-The keyboard cable plugs into the keyboard connector at the rear of the system unit.
+The keyboard cable plugs into the keyboard connector at the rear of the primary I/O drawer.

 Using the Three-Button Mouse

 The mouse is a hand-operated locating device.
 A three-button mouse is available for use with the system unit.
 Consult your application publication for the exact use of the three-button mouse.